Notes on the MK4, MK4S and MMU3

 First impressions of the MK4 Firmware 6.0x

 I am very happy with the MK4.
-I carefully built it from a kit.
-Everything checked out and initial setup worked well.
 It is about 20% faster overall and up to 50% with the Input Shaper enabled.
 My wife notes it is quieter than my MK3S+.
 Vase mode printed parts on the MK4 are stronger vs. the MK3s+

-The MK4 is a big improvement that can put reliable 3d printing into more hands.
+The MK4 can put reliable 3d printing into more hands.
 Load filament, keep sheets clean and run, run, run.
 That is what I have been doing.

 There are still some minor problems with seeping of filament from the nozzle when not running and heating.
-Extra retraction may be needed.
+Extra retraction may be needed at the end of a print.
 This is eliminated with the MMU3 setup.

 Significant Details